sphinx-contrib/repl/README.rst

    >>> f"{x=}"
    'x=5'

-One interpreter process will run continuously for each rST document.
+After the first ``repl`` block, a dedicated Python interpreter process will run in the background continuously for each rST document until the document is fully parsed.
 Hence, the variables will carry between blocks.
-For example, proceeding the above example,
+For example, after the above example, the variable ``x`` may be used in any ``repl`` blocks.

 .. code-block:: rst